Mark 12 nuclear bomb

 The Mark-12 nuclear bomb was a lightweight nuclear bomb designed and manufactured by the United States which was built starting in 1954 and which saw service from then until 1962.

 The Mark-12 was notable for being significantly smaller in both size and weight compared to prior implosion-type nuclear weapons.
 For example, the overall diameter was only 22 in, compared to the immediately prior Mark-7 which had a 30 in diameter, and the volume of the implosion assembly was only 40% the size of the Mark-7's.

 There was a planned W-12 warhead variant which would have been used with the RIM-8 Talos missile, but it was cancelled prior to introduction into service.

 Specifications

 A North American FJ-4 Fury carrying a Mk 12 bomb (shape) over China Lake.

 The complete Mark-12 bomb was 22 in in diameter, 155 in long, and weighed 1100 to 1200 lb.
 It had a yield of 12 to 14 ktTNT.

 Features

 The Mark-12 has been speculated to have been the first deployed nuclear weapon to have used beryllium as a reflector-tamper inside the implosion assembly (see nuclear weapon design).
 It is believed to have used a spherical implosion assembly, levitated pit, and 92-point detonation.
+It used an automatic in-flight insertion system for safing, in which its nuclear material was kept inside of the weapon itself, but outside of the implosion sphere until a motor-driven mechanism activated by the plane crew signaled for it to be inserted.